-Westcliff Management Group, a corporation in the State of California, was specifically formed to operate Westcliff University.
-Westcliff Management Group is doing business as (D.B.A.)
-Westcliff University and is a forprofit institution licensed in the State of California and operated by Westcliff Management Group.
+Westcliff Management Group, Inc., a corporation in the State of California, is doing business as Westcliff University.
+Westcliff University is a for-profit institution licensed in the State of Florida and operated by Westcliff Management Group.
 The owners of Westcliff University are Anthony Lee, George Gliaudys, Johnny Lee, and Eric Vuong.